SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/005 Monetary and Credit Policy.md

 - portion of **fixed deposits and demand liabilities** kept in cash, securitiesv (Dated Securities of GOI, Treasury Bill and State Development Loans), gold, excess CRR balance.
 - Controls expansion of bank credit, ensures solvency etc.
-- Long term tool
+- Long term tool.

 #### 4.Cash Reserve Ratio CRR

-- portion of deposits (Demand ie Current and Savings Account and Time deposits ie Fixed and Recurring) **bank should keep with RBI in cash form**
+- portion of deposits (Demand ie Current and Savings Account and Time deposits ie Fixed and Recurring) **bank should keep with RBI in cash form**.
-- no interest is earned on them, no upper and lower limit
+- no interest is earned on them, no upper and lower limit.
-- 90% of CRR req on daily basis, 100% of CRR on fortnight
+- 90% of CRR req on daily basis, 100% of CRR on fortnight.
-- Short term tool used in serious circumstances
+- Short term tool used in serious circumstances.

 #### 5. Marginal Standing Facility MSF